"Smoke and heat exhausts must always work!"

 ZACH Antriebe GmbH at Messe Wien

-Safety for exhibitors and visitors: ZACH Antriebe equipped the Messe Wien with smoke control systems © Wiener Messe und Congress GmbH - David Faber
+Safety for exhibitors and visitors: ZACH Antriebe equipped Messe Wien with smoke ventilation controls © Wiener Messe und Congress GmbH - David Faber

 Flawlessly functioning smoke and heat exhaust systems save lives.
-In case of fire, they ensure that toxic smoke gases are vented, visibility is improved, and thus hazards are reduced.
-The highest expertise and decades of experience have made Vienna's ZACH Antriebe GmbH the leading provider of such systems, which are supplemented by further drive solutions for windows, doors, and barriers.
+In the event of a fire, they ensure that toxic smoke gases can be expelled, visibility is improved, thereby reducing hazards.
+The highest competence and decades of experience have made Vienna’s ZACH Antriebe GmbH the leading provider of such systems, which are complemented by additional drive solutions for windows, gates, and barriers.

 With a comprehensive portfolio, ZACH Antriebe GmbH offers its customers sophisticated and high-quality solutions for ventilation, smoke extraction, heat extraction, and for operating windows, swing gates, sliding gates, and barriers.
 "We are characterized by professionalism, commitment, and extremely high technical know-how," assures Managing Director and co-owner Ing.
 Mag.
 Christian Schober.
 "90% of our employees are engineers and technicians, and almost all of them have contact with customers and suppliers.
 Moreover, we respond very quickly, have our own warehouse, and go further than some competitors – especially when it comes to solutions that do not conform to standard norms."